U.S. flag

 Objectives:

-• Describe the individual and public health consequences of obesity.
+• Assess the public health consequences of obesity.

 Access free multiple choice questions on this topic.